tolkit/fasta_window_stats/README.md

   -k KMERLENGTH, --kmerLength KMERLENGTH
                         The length of kmer to calculate diversity of.
 Default is 4 - i.e. unique tetranucleotide frequencies -o OUTDIR, --outdir OUTDIR
-                        The output directory for GC stats
+                        The output directory for fasta stats
 ```

 Currently output is to a CSV in an output directory.